o-richard/fit/README.md

 [ ] -> Process user prompt in Qdrant to obtain entries matching the prompt.

 [ ] -> Process user prompt in LLM to provide answers on health entries in the provided timerange.
+Additional context may be provided together with the prompt.

 # Project Setup